sixswordstudio/Education/College/0 - January 2025 - Classes/Sociology/Week1.md

 [DC learning resource: Academic Integrity](https://durhamcollege.ca/mydc/learning-resources/academic-integrity)

 _Note: [Here is the link that shows I completed the Ontario Tech academic integrity module on Oct 31st, 2024](https://github.com/sixswordstudio/Education/blob/4ce13487020395a0ee5f7cf6cf3accf81dfc5b19/Academic%20Integrity%20Module%20-%20Completion%20Certificate%20-%202024.10.31.png)._

+#### In-depth information from the Course Outline about Academic Integrity
+All students at Durham College have the responsibility to familiarize themselves with and abide by the college’s Academic Integrity Policy.
+Students are expected to complete and submit their own work in an honest manner, in accordance with the policy.
+Durham College has zero tolerance for breaches of academic integrity.
+All suspected breaches of academic integrity will be investigated and documented following procedures outlined in the policy, and should a breach be confirmed, appropriate penalties will be levied.
+Breaches of academic integrity refer to a variety of practices including, but not limited to:

+• copying another person’s work;
+• using unauthorized materials or resources during an evaluation;
+• obtaining unauthorized copies of evaluations in advance;
+• collaborating without permission;
+• colluding or providing unauthorized assistance;
+• falsifying academic documents or records;
+• misrepresenting academic credentials;
+• buying, selling, stealing, soliciting, exchanging or transacting materials or information for the purpose of academic gain;
+• bribing or attempting to bribe personnel;
+• impersonation;
+• submitting the same work in more than one course without authorization;
+• improper use of computer technology and the internet;
+• depriving others of academic resources;
+• misrepresenting reasons for special consideration of academic work;
+• plagiarizing or failing to acknowledge ideas, data, graphics or other content without proper and full acknowledgement;
+• any unauthorized use of generative or other artificial intelligence.

+If you have questions or concerns about what constitutes appropriate academic conduct or research and citation methods, and what your responsibilities are towards academic integrity, please visit the Academic Integrity website on MyDC, reach out to Student Academic Learning Services (SALS), or speak with your professor or Student Advisor.

 ### Sociology Mindset: Learning zones
 * Red: I can't learn this, it's too hard, I don't get it, I don't like it, I don't agree, I'm checking out.
 Asking rhetorical questions, purposely controversial questions, in order to advance your own opinion.
 Shutting down, in denial, lack of effort.